Tourists hoping to see Arizona falls forced out by flooding - KESQ

 Tourists will not be permitted to take pictures.
 The back trail goes past sites considered sacred by the tribe.

-Meanwhile, the tribe said in its statement that they have “all hands on deck” to build a new temporary bridge to the campground.
+Meanwhile, the tribe said in its statement that it has “all hands on deck” to build a new temporary bridge to the campground.

 Abbie Fink, a spokesperson for the tribe, did not immediately return a message seeking comment Saturday.